Explaining IP Addresses Using "Addresses"

 A common misconception is that your home address can be identified from your IP address.
 This is normally not the case.

-• What can be determined from an IP address is the approximate location of your ISP's connection point (city/district level)
+• What can be determined from an IP address is the approximate location of your ISP's connection point - the country and region are almost always right, but whether it narrows down to your city depends on the connection, and it can be off by tens of kilometers

 • Identifying your home address requires a legal disclosure request to the ISP